 ID Clinical Pharmacy Team at Lifespan:

-We currently have six Clinical Pharmacist Specialists in Infectious Diseases across the Lifespan System: three Antimicrobial Stewardship/Inpatient ID pharmacists (one specialist at The Miriam Hospital and two at Rhode Island Hospital) and three ID/HIV pharmacists at The Miriam Hospital ID & Immunology Clinic.
+We currently have seven Clinical Pharmacist Specialists in Infectious Diseases across the Lifespan System: four Antimicrobial Stewardship/Inpatient ID pharmacists (one specialist at The Miriam Hospital, two at Rhode Island Hospital, and one at Newport Hospital) and three ID/HIV pharmacists at The Miriam Hospital ID & Immunology Clinic.
 The ID pharmacists work closely as a team and collaborate with one another to ensure optimal transitions of care between the inpatient and ambulatory settings.
 Additionally, the team works together on projects, guidelines, protocols, and implementation of system-wide initiatives.
 The ID pharmacists are members of the Lifespan Antimicrobial Stewardship Committee and attend Infection Control meetings regularly at their respective sites.

 A not-for profit organization, Lifespan is Rhode Island’s first healthcare system committed to providing patient-centered care.
-Lifespan health system has five hospitals in Rhode Island including Rhode Island Hospital, The Miriam Hospital, Newport Hospital, Hasbro Children’s Hospital, and Bradley Hospital.
+Lifespan health system has five hospitals in Rhode Island including Rhode Island Hospital, The Miriam Hospital, Hasbro Children’s Hospital, Bradley Hospital, and Newport Hospital.
 Lifespan Hospitals utilize Epic for their electronic medical record system.

 The Brown Infectious Diseases division has 34 active providers within the Lifespan system.
 Rhode Island Hospital includes four inpatient infectious diseases adult consult services: three general ID services (teaching and non-teaching) and one ID transplant and hematology/oncology service.
 The Miriam Hospital has three infectious diseases adult consult services: two general ID services (teaching and non-teaching) and an immunology/HIV service.
 Newport Hospital has one ID consult non-teaching service.

-The Antimicrobial Stewardship Program (ASP) at Lifespan was implemented in 2014 and encompasses a multi-disciplinary approach.
-The Lifespan Antimicrobial Stewardship Committee includes representation from the Division of Infectious Disease, Pharmacy, Nursing, Infection Prevention, and Microbiology from ASPs across Lifespan hospital affiliates.
-Prospective audit and feedback (including blood culture review) and restricted antibiotics are core strategies for the ASP.
-AMS rounds are conducted daily with the ASP directors.
-In addition, the ASP has a collaborative relationship with microbiology and is instrumental in implementing rapid diagnostic initiatives.
+The Antimicrobial Stewardship Program (ASP) at Rhode Island Hospital was implemented in 2014 and encompasses a multi-disciplinary approach.
+The Lifespan antimicrobial stewardship committee includes representation from the Division of Infectious Disease, Pharmacy, Nursing, Infection Prevention, and Microbiology from ASPs across Lifespan hospital affiliates.
+Prospective audit and feedback (including blood culture review) and restricted antibiotics are core strategies.
+ASP rounds are conducted daily with the ASP directors at each respective site.
+In addition, the ASP has a collaborative relationship with microbiology and is instrumental in implementing rapid diagnostics.